Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 | 21 | 0 | 0 |
 | 7 | 0 | 26 |

 The question of the number of folds, *f*, is trickier.
-Increasing this parameter does not change the confusion matrix much, but if *f* is too small, then we ignore too many known classes of our data.
+Increasing this parameter does not change the confusion matrix much, but in general, if we use too few folds (i.e., if *f* is too small), then we ignore too many known objects' classes.

-However, we still have a problem.
-Although k-NN can identify granulocytes and lymphocytes quite well, it performs poorly on monocytes because of the class imbalance in our data.
-We have so few monocytes that it is rare to encounter another one in the shape space.
+Yet we still have a problem.
+Although k-NN can identify granulocytes and lymphocytes quite well, it performs poorly on monocytes because of the class imbalance in our dataset.
+We have so few monocytes that encountering another one in the shape space simply does not happen often.

 Statisticians have devised a variety of approaches to address class imbalance.
 We could **undersample** our data by excluding a random sample of the granulocytes.
 Undersampling works better when we have a large amount of data, so that throwing out some of the data does not cause problems.
 In our case, our dataset is small to begin with, and undersampling would risk plummeting the classifier's performance on granulocytes.

-We could also try a different classifier.
+We could also try using a different classification algorithm.
 One idea is to use a **cost-sensitive classifier** that charges a variable penalty for assigning an element to the wrong class, and then minimizes the total cost over all elements.
 For example, classifying a monocyte as a granulocyte would receive a greater penalty than classifying a granulocyte as a monocyte.
 A cost-sensitive classifier would help increase the number of images that are classified as monocytes, although it would also incorporate incorrectly classified monocytes as well.

 Yet ultimately, k-NN outperforms much more advanced classifiers on this dataset.
-It may be a relatively simple approach, but k-NN is also a great match for classifying images within a WBC shape space, since proximity in this space indicates that two WBCs belong to the same family.
+It may be a relatively simple approach, but k-NN is a great match for classifying images within a WBC shape space, since proximity in this space indicates that two WBCs belong to the same family.

 ## Limitations of our WBC image classification pipeline

-Even though k-NN has performed reasonably well, we can still make improvements to our algorithm.
+Even though k-NN has performed reasonably well on our WBC image dataset, we can still make improvements to our algorithm.
 After all, our model requires a number of steps from the intake of data to their ultimate classification, which means that several potential failure points could arise.

 We will start with data.
-Algorithms are beautiful, but if we have great data, then a relatively simple approach will probably give a great result; if we have bad data, then no amount of algorithmic wizardry will save us.
-An example of "good data" is the iris flower dataset; the features chosen were measured precisely and differentiate the data so clearly that it almost seems silly to run a classifier.
+If we have great data, then a relatively simple approach will probably give a great result; if we have bad data, then no amount of algorithmic wizardry will save us.
+An example of "good data" is the iris flower dataset; the features chosen were measured precisely and differentiate the flowers so clearly that it almost seems silly to run a classifier.

 In our case, we have a small collection of very low resolution WBC images, which limits the performance of any classifier before we begin.
 Yet these data limitations are a feature of this chapter, not a bug, as they allow us to highlight a very common issue in data analysis.
 Now that we have built a classification pipeline, we should look for a larger dataset with higher-resolution images less class imbalance.